 What is the market saying about your firm in Japan?
-How is it perceived in the and Asia Pacific is key to having a winning recruiting strategy.
+How is it perceived in the JPAC market?
+Market mapping in Japan and Asia Pacific is key to having a winning recruiting strategy.

-Market mapping provides recruiters with a comprehensive understanding of their industry, including who the top players are, who their competitors are, and how their competitors are attracting talent.
-This information also helps recruiters develop targeted strategies that give them a competitive advantage.
-By understanding the talent competitors' recruiting tactics, recruiters can position their clients as employers of choice, and attract top
+It provides recruiters with a comprehensive understanding of their industry, including who the top players are, who their competitors are, and how their competitors are attracting talent.
+This information can help recruiters develop targeted strategies that give them a competitive advantage.
+By understanding the talent landscape and their competitors' recruiting tactics, recruiters can position themselves (and clients) as employers of choice and attract top talent to their organizations.